 In the academic community, the high value placed on truth implies a corresponding intolerance of scholastic dishonesty.
 In cases involving academic dishonesty, determination of the grade and of the student's status in the course is left primarily to the discretion of the faculty member.
 In such cases, where the instructor determines that a student has demonstrated academic dishonesty, the student may receive a failing grade for the assignment and may be reported to the Chief Student Services Officer or designee.
-The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website at:www.redwoods.edu/district/board/new/chapter5/documents/AP5500StudentConductCodeand DisciplinaryProceduresrev1.pdf (Links to an external site.)
-Additional information about the
+The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website at: www.redwoods.edu/district/board/new/chapter5/documents/AP5500StudentConductCodeand DisciplinaryProceduresrev1.pdf (Links to an external site.)

-DisciplinaryProceduresrev1.pdf (Links to an external site.)
 Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the college catalog and on the College of the Redwoods website.

-Syllabus for ECE 18 Teaching in a diverse society-Del Norte Site Disruptive Classroom Behavior
+Syllabus for ECE 18 Teaching in a diverse society-On Line Disruptive Classroom Behavior